“Until the lion has its praise singer, the tale of the hunt will only be told by the hunter”

 James Roberts – Prose Editor

-He has written poetry, prose and plays.
-Recent work has been published by The Dark Mountain Project, Earthlines, The IslandReview, The Clearing, Agenda and Envoi.
-A short collection of poetry was published as part of “Quintet” by Cinnamon Press.
+James has travelled extensively and has been face-to-face with Mountain Gorillas in the Congo, Elephants in Kenya, Timber Wolves in Canada as well as the many smaller and less celebrated creatures in his home area – the Brecon Beacons National Park.
+He was recently writer-in-residence on Skomer Island.
+Work has been published by The Dark Mountain Project, Earthlines, Corbel Stone Press, The Clearing and Agenda.
 The Man in the Mountain, a novella about a child’s reaction to biodiversity loss was published in 2015.
 James is also an artist and designer.
-He art directs all Zoomorphic projects.
+He art directs Zoomorphic projects.

 Susan Richardson – Poetry Editor